30 July 2025

 Sellers should also consider whether:

 Importantly, the new PLA disclosure requirements do not apply to ‘proposed lots’ being sold off-the-plan.
-These transactions remain govered by the disclosure regimes under the Land Sales Act 1984 (Qld) and Body Corporate and Community Management Act 1997 (Qld) (BCCMA).
+These transactions remain governed by the disclosure regimes under the Land Sales Act 1984 (Qld) and Body Corporate and Community Management Act 1997 (Qld) (BCCMA).

 However, developers of community title scheme properties must now provide a copy of any building management statement that will apply to the scheme land as part of their disclosure requirements under section 213 of the BCCMA.